museuminabox/miab-node-prototype/README.md

 1. `git clone https://github.com/museuminabox/miab-node-prototype.git`
 1. `cd miab-node-prototype`
 1. `git pull` just to be sure, do this to grab the latest builds
-1. `npm install` to install all the packages
+1. `sudo npm install --no-bin-link --unsafe-perm` to install all the packages
 1. Start the server with `env $(cat ./profile) node server.js`

 From them on also run `git pull`, `npm install` then `coffee -c ./` to snag the latest files and create the javascript